 This roasted pineapple "milkshake" from The First Mess is packed with healthy ingredients like turmeric, which is an amazing natural anti-inflammatory.
 Just add cinnamon and nutmeg for a spicy, sweet flavor, and then fill it out with creamy almond milk and ice.
 It's the perfect treat to sip poolside for an afternoon snack or enjoy for breakfast before work.

 These healthy fish tacos from Half Baked Harvest call for jalapeños for a kick of spice, a slice of pineapple for sweetness, and a squeeze of lime for that citrusy twist to balance out all the flavors.
-Not only are these delicious and filling, but they're also light and refreshing, so you can make this meal to enjoy any time of day and for any occasion.
+Not only are these tacos delicious and filling, but they're also light and refreshing, so you can make this meal any time of day, for any occasion.
 Now pass the piña, please.

 What could be a better way to unwind than by indulging in some piña colada pops?
 This popsicle recipe from Minimalist Baker will hit the spot every time, so it's definitely worth trying at your next happy hour or dinner party.